You are listening to the Sean Hannity Radio Show Podcast.

 When these headlines started to cross tonight in our newsroom, it caused an audible, oh my God.

-Donald Trump believed there was a VIP section at the dinner, and the VIP section was not between the wife of the President of Argentina and the wife of the Prime Minister of Japan.
+Donald Trump believed there was a VIP section at the dinner and the VIP section was not between the wife of the president of Argentina and the wife of the prime minister of Japan.

-It is abnormal and it is not is not appropriate for his duty, and then not to disclose it, only arouses further suspicions about what the hell is it?
+It is abnormal and it is not appropriate for his duty and then not to disclose it only arouses further suspicions about what the hell is Donald Trump's obsession with Vladimir Putin and why won't he be straightforward about it?

-And yet the media promoting the Trump Russia collusion story 24-7, 365, cable channels, all they are devoted to.
+And yet the media promoting the Trump-Russia collusion story 24-7, 365, cable channels all they are devoted to.

-Newspapers, all they are devoted to, and yet we have so many other issues that we keep bringing up that nobody seems to care about.
+And yet we have so many other issues that we keep bringing up that nobody seems to care about.

-Rick Unger's what's what's with the face?
+Rick Unger's, what's with the face?

-Rick Unger and Jonathan Gillam.
+Rick Unger and Jonathan Gilleman.

 I'm not interested.